Qairat Rysqulbekov: Activities at the Alma-Ata Architecture and Construction Academy

 In autumn 1986 he entered the architecture academy in Alma-Ata that he had applied to in 1984 before serving in the military.
 His brother Nogaibai Rysqulbekov recalled that while Qairat found his studies at the school difficult he nevertheless remained active in public life.
 He became a member of the student trade union and the leader of a Komsomol detachment.
 Every Saturday the freshmen would meet up around a samovar, where they would listen to the radio and play the dombra.

 Jeltoqsan protests

-After the start of the Jeltoqsan uprisings on 17 December 1986 the students heard about the protests on the radio but were forbidden by dean and administrators of the school from leaving the academy to join the protests.
-Nevertheless, Rysqulbekov and a group of other students left the campus for Brezhnev Square and had told his father he was going.
+After the start of the Jeltoqsan uprisings on 17 December 1986 the students heard about the protests on the radio but were forbidden by the dean and administrators of the school from leaving the academy to join the protests.
+Nevertheless, Rysqulbekov and a group of other students left the campus for Brezhnev Square and told his father he was going.
 After the police attacked protestors with high-pressure water hoses they dispersed but soon a crowd moved to the building of the Writers' Union of Kazakhstan to meet with Olzhas Suleimenov.
 However, the entrances to the building were barricaded so Rysqulbekov and several other protesters relocated to the Kazakh Pedagogical Institute.
-In the process, officers of the KGB had managed to photograph Rysqulbekov at the scene of the protests.
+In the process, officers of the KGB managed to photograph Rysqulbekov at the scene of the protests.